Toufa7/CPLUSPLUS/README.md

 # OOP

+Object-oriented programming (OOP) is a programming paradigm that is based on the concept of "objects" which have properties and methods (Objects are instances of classes), OOP is designed to provide a way to structure and organize code in a way that is easy to understand and maintain

 ## What's a Class

 A class in C++ is a blueprint (بلان) for creating objects (a particular data structure) :